Tag Archives: Movie

 The Imitation Game (2014), Benedict Cumberbatch

-Oscar nominated for his moving portrayal of real life computer scientist, mathematician, logician and cryptanalyst, Alan Turing; Benedict Cumberbatch is an Actor whose work I must pay much closer attention to from now on.
+Oscar-nominated for his moving portrayal of real-life computer scientist, mathematician, logician and cryptanalyst, Alan Turing; Benedict Cumberbatch is an actor whose work I must pay much closer attention to from now on.

-His version of Turing, an important man in the history of Britain, especially during the Second World War and how it came to end when it did is brilliant.
+His version of Turing, an important man in the history of Britain, especially during the Second World War and how it came to an end when it did is brilliant.

 Directed by Morten Tyldum, The Imitation Game is a thrilling biographical drama that grabs you from the very beginning.
-You’ll find yourself laughing out loud in several parts, thanks to Graham Moore’s Oscar winning screenplay.
+You’ll find yourself laughing out loud in several parts, thanks to Graham Moore’s Oscar-winning screenplay.

 The Imitation Game (2014), Benedict Cumberbatch, Keira Knightley